 A thorough assessment will begin by taking a case history to try and identify when the injury occurred or how long it has been present for.
 Most people will not seek medical advice until they have suffered for some time and the injury has become chronic.
 Assessment of any injury will involve the therapist asking a series of questions concerning the symptoms and signs of the current injury but also about the patient’s general health and any previous to see if they are linked and may be a contributing cause.

 The most common symptom of plantar fasciitis is pain under the heel, sometimes radiating into the arch.
 Pain is worst first thing in the morning or after a period of rest.

-People who suffer from plantar fasciitis often present with tight calf muscles (see assessment & diagnosis video below) and/or may have very low arches in the feet (called overpronation or flat feet).
-It is not uncommon for individuals who suffer this condition to have several biomechanical issues in the pelvis, hips, knees, and ankles that contribute to the problem and may require a biomechanical assessment.
-Footwear is also often a contributing factor and advice on the most appropriate shoes to wear for this condition may be required.
+People who suffer from plantar fasciitis will often have tight calf muscles and may have very low arches in the feet (called overpronation or flat feet).
+It is not uncommon for individuals who suffer this condition to have several biomechanical issues in the pelvis, hips, knees, and ankles that contribute to the problem and may require a more thorough biomechanical assessment.
+The patient's footwear is also often a contributing factor and advice on the most appropriate shoes to wear for this condition may be required.

 The therapist will then perform several tests to confirm the diagnosis and these may include those described below.

 Observation of Posture - the therapist may observe the posture of the patient in both standing and walking, paying particular attention to the arch of the foot, looking for fallen or low arches and conversely high arches, overpronation (foot rolled in) and possibly over supination (foot rolled out).
 They may also assess the position of the knee relative to the hip and ankle and the hip relative to the pelvis.